Blowing star formation away in AGN Hosts (BAH) -- II. Investigating the origin of the H2 emission excess in nearby galaxies with JWST MIRI: Discussion

-If molecular gas is heated by shocks, a flat power-law index is expected, resulting in higher temperatures that favor a larger fraction of the gas being in hotter phases compared to gas in photodissociation regions \citep{togi16}.
-For instance, \citet{togi16} reported power-law index values in the range 3.79--6.39, and a mean value of $\langle n \rangle=4.84\pm0.61$, for a sample of 43 galaxies of the Spitzer Infrared Nearby Galaxies Survey \citep[SINGS, ][]{Kennicutt03}, which include LINERs, Seyferts, Dwarfs, and Star-forming galaxies.
+If molecular gas is heated by shocks, a flat power-law index is expected, resulting in higher temperatures that favor a larger fraction of gas being in hotter phases compared to gas in photodissociation regions \citep{togi16}.
+For instance, \citet{togi16} reported power-law index values in the range 3.79--6.39, and a mean value of $\langle n \rangle=4.84\pm0.61$, for a sample of 43 galaxies from the Spitzer Infrared Nearby Galaxies Survey \citep[SINGS, ][]{Kennicutt03}, which include LINERs, Seyferts, Dwarfs, and Star-forming galaxies.
 Considering only the Star-formation dominated galaxies (18) in their sample, the mean value is $\langle n \rangle=5.16\pm0.36$, while considering only AGN (Seyferts and LINERs) hosts (20) the mean index is $\langle n \rangle=4.46\pm0.44$. \citet{Appleton17} present a two-dimensional map of the power-law index for the Stephan’s Quintet, based on Spitzer images.
 They found values in the range $\sim$4.2--5.0, with the lowest values observed in shock dominated regions.
 The same range of $n$ values is reported by \citet{Appleton23} using JWST MIRI observations.
 ULIRGs typically exhibit power-law index values within the range 2.5--5.0, with lower values associated to shock dominated regions \citep[e.g.][]{zakamska10}.
-As shown in Figure~\ref{fig:temperature}, the shock-dominated region in the three galaxies exhibits lower $n$ values compared to the SF/AGN dominated region.
-This confirms that shocks play a major role in the observed emission from the former region.
+As shown in Figure~\ref{fig:temperature}, the KDR in the three galaxies exhibits lower $n$ values compared to the VDR, with the largest difference seen for 3C\:293.
+This confirms that shocks play a major role in the observed emission from the kinematically disturbed region.